Last Updated on November 11, 2021 by Shane Walker

 Sometimes life serves up a bunch of lemons.
 For some of us, that’s all we seem to get.
 So much so that no matter how positive we try to be and how hard we try to change things around, things still seem so hopeless.
 Nothing works out our way, and it’s almost as if we are being punished.
+What’s the point right?
 I’m here to let you know that even though you may be feeling hopeless right now, there are some things you can do about it.
-Here are 7 strategies when things feel hopeless.

 1. Realize It Is A Season

 The first thing I want you to remember is that feeling hopeless will not last forever.
 Life has good seasons and bad seasons.
 It’s true that some people’s bad seasons are longer than others, but there will come a time when it will pass.
 Life has its ups and downs and to varying degrees.
 It may feel like the downs will last forever but this is not true.
 Your perspective is just skewed.
 Things will get better, and you will experience a good season again.
 To help you realize this and shift your perspective, you must proactively practice gratitude on a daily basis and have something to look forward to.
 This leads us to our next two strategies.

 As I mentioned in the previous strategy, our perspective can be skewed when feeling hopeless.
 Practicing gratitude is a great way to shift the way you are looking at things.
 Gratitude keeps you focused on the positives even when you are experiencing difficult and trying times.
 The key is to be proactive and aggressive about being grateful.
 An occasional thought about the good things and people in your life is not good enough.
 You have to be consistent and focused.
 Write things down daily in a gratitude journal.
 Say a gratitude prayer every morning.
 Learn to cultivate an attitude of gratitude.